OwenDa/portfolio-1/README.md

   ### Accessible Design

   1. All `img` elements contain alt-text.
-    + Purely decorative elements, namely the header images on each page, use background:url() properties instead of `img` tags; this allows screen readers to skip this decorative content and bring the reader directly to the main content of the page. `img` tags were reserved for images within the main content as these images are thematically related to the text which accompanies them.
+    + Purely decorative elements, namely the header images on each page, use `background:url()` properties instead of `img` tags; this allows screen readers to skip this decorative content and bring the reader directly to the main content of the page. `img` tags were reserved for images within the main content as these images are thematically related to the text which accompanies them.
 Alt-text relays a description of these images to ensure an analogous experience between users with visual impairment and users without visual impairment.
   2. ARIA labels are used on all visual elements which operate as interactive controls, for example, social media icons which operate as links.
   3. Input labels appear alongside and are associated with their respective fields, ensuring screen readers can correctly identify each form field and submit button.
   4. ARIA labels indicate that external links will open in a new tab.
-  5. Page contents are broken into semantically meaninful sections, such as Header, Nav, Main and Footer.
+  5. Page contents are broken into semantically meaningful sections, such as Header, Nav, Main and Footer.
   6. Headers are sequential in use (e.g. H3 nested under H2, not illogical jumps, etc.)
-  7. As point of both usability and accessibility, the site can be rotated and viewed in landscape mode on mobile devices.
+  7. As a point of both usability and accessibility, the site can be rotated and viewed in landscape mode on mobile devices.
   8. Font sizes are determined in rem, allowing them to scale according to the user's browser or device font-size settings.
   9. Foreground and background colours were checked to ensure adequate contrast ([as described in Testing](#testing)).
-  10. Dark Mode styles, however, use lower contrast colours and reduce the brightness of images, reducing eye strain and improving accessibility for users with light-sensitivity.
+  10. Dark Mode styles, however, use lower contrast colours and reduce the brightness of images, reducing eye strain and improving accessibility for users with light sensitivity.
       + This variation is entirely within the user's control and utilises their existing preferences within the device settings.
 Added benefit is therefore provided to users who wish to make use of Dark Mode on their devices, without cost to those who do not.
-It does not impact on the legibility of text or accessibility of the website for users not employing Dark Mode on their devices.
+It does not impact the legibility of text or accessibility of the website for users not employing Dark Mode on their devices.

   *Overview of Adopt page in dark mode (via [ami.responsivedesign.is](http://ami.responsivedesign.is))*
  <img src="assets/images/read-me-images/adopt-page-am-i-responsive-dark.png" alt="Screenshot of the World of Whippets Adopt page being viewed on ami.responsivedesign.is which approximates a website's appearance on some of the most common screen sizes.
 In this screenshot, the website's dark mode is shown." width="70%" height="70%">